luraess/julia-parallel-course-EGU21/README.md

 ### Performance metric
 Curious about relevant performance metric for memory-bounded applications?
 Check out the [performance metric section](https://github.com/omlins/ParallelStencil.jl#performance-metric) from the [ParallelStencil.jl] module and this [JuliaCon2020][JuliaCon20a] presentation \[[1][JuliaCon20a]\].

+Add a graph showing iteration count, time to solution, as fn of resolution ?...

 ### Multi-XPU implementation